 15. Petals (4–) 5–9 mm long; white; floral tube and young leaves greenish; larger mature leaves more than twice as long as wide, apex long-acuminate.

-14. Flowers solitary or in pairs; leaves with obtuse to rounded blades; petioles usually without glands.
+14. Flowers solitary or in pairs; leaves with obtuse to rounded blades (except the dwarf shrub P. glandulosa); petioles usually without glands.